 Question: Is there an expiration date for my courses?

 --There is a One (1) year expiration for each course from the date of enrollment.
 Chances are, you will certainly have completed your coursework by then.
 The purpose of this expiration date is to make sure that you are enrolled in the most current courses available.

---From the date a course has been officially completed, you have up to One (1) year to register for your credit with Humboldt State University.
+--From the date a course has been officially completed, you have up to One (1) year to register for your credit with Cal Poly Humboldt.

 Question: Can courses be completed over the summer, or do some of the course projects need to be done during the school year?